-Dr Locke is a tutor on the MA Medical Education and Postgraduate Certificate courses (for medical appraisers, hospital educators and GP trainers).
-She has been teaching at the University of Winchester on the MA Education course since 2012 and leads on the MA dissertation module.
-She supervises MA dissertation and doctoral students (including to past the post).
+Rachel is an educator on the MA Medical Education and Postgraduate Certificate courses (for medical appraisers, hospital educators and GP trainers).
+She has been teaching at the University of Winchester on the MA Education course since 2012 and leads the MA dissertation module.
+She supervises MA dissertation and doctoral students to completion.

 Areas of expertise